ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 <p align="center"><i>The multi-head attention layer used in the Transformer</i></p>

-The code below demonstrates the mechanics for a single head without scaling - see [Transformer model for language understanding](https://www.tensorflow.org/tutorials/text/transformer) for a full implementation of a multi-head attention layer.
+The code below demonstrates the mechanics for a single head without scaling - see [Transformer Model for Language Understanding](https://www.tensorflow.org/tutorials/text/transformer) for a full implementation of a multi-head attention layer & Transformer in Tensorflow 2.

 ```python
 import numpy as np